Promotion and Tenure

 Upon being notified that the Dean has received all the dossiers to be considered for promotion and/or tenure, the CP&T Committee will convened by the Dean or designee to begin the review process.
 During an agreed upon time period, each CP&T Committee member will assess the submitted dossiers according to the College of Human Sciences and University Standards and Procedures for Promotion and Tenure.
 Following review and final deliberation of each dossier, each CP&T Committee members will submit their votes to the Dean or designee.
 The vote will be in favor of promotion and/or tenure, against promotion and/or tenure, or abstention.
 As a reminder, members of the CP&T Committee are to vote only at this level, not at the department level, hence voting only one time.

 Each CP&T Committee member must indicate his/her vote on a ballot/evaluation form on which he/she explains in writing the reasons for his/her vote.
+The ballots are submitted to the Dean or designee.
 Faculty votes are unsigned.
-Voting faculty should be made aware that the ballots and written ballot comments will become part of the dossier.
+Voting faculty should be made aware that the ballots and written ballot comments may be discoverable if requested.

 In transmitting a recommendation to the Provost, the Dean submits a summary of collegiate procedures and an updated version of the Ballot Summary Form that reflects the vote of the CP&T Committee and the Dean's approval/disapproval.